 Limited support (by changing default value for minimal macOS version), only supported as client, preferences window not available:

 - OS X 10.8 Mountain Lion (TLS/SSL/CA certificate embedding and certificate pinning not supported)

-- OS X 10.7 Lion (only supported as client, preferences window not available.
-TLS/SSL/CA certificate embedding and certificate pinning not supported)
+- OS X 10.7 Lion (TLS/SSL/CA certificate embedding and certificate pinning not supported)

 - Create a Standard or Managed with Parental Controls user account (System Preferences -> Accounts).
 For running third party applications together with SEB, you have to use an account managed by parental controls.